brejela/steelbox/README.md

 This program has no support for the wayland clipboard...
 Unless pyperclip starts supporting it :P

 The standard ( this program was made with v3.10 ) python installation comes with the `curses` and `csv` modules, just make sure you have [GnuPG](https://gnupg.org/) installed.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PUR- POSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Founda- tion, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.